 Essentially, it’s the same question as “what is your biggest weakness?” phrased in a way that lets them know they need to keep their answer real.
 It’s also a great way to gauge whether they have a growth mindset and are receptive to critical feedback.

 5. Describe the best boss you ever reported to.

-Follow up with questions about what made the relationship click – was it personality, performance, or perhaps a cheerleader type of boss?
-Does the candidate prefer autonomy to handholding, or was he inspired by a mutual drive to achieve organizational goals?
+Follow up with questions about what made the relationship click—was it personality, performance, or perhaps a cheerleader type of boss?
+Does the candidate prefer autonomy to handholding, or were they inspired by a mutual drive to achieve organizational goals?

 6. Tell me about what motivates you.

 You’re not going to know what motivates a candidate just from reading their resume or asking about skills and experience.
 It’s best to just ask them directly, perhaps by asking them hypothetical questions or inquiries into what motivated them in past roles.

 If what drives the interviewee matches the position and your corporate culture, you have a winner.